 - Prepare a quiet room where you will not be interrupted or distracted while you take your test.

-- If you are taking a test that allows the use of a calculator (e.g., ACT, SAT, Math Subject Test), have your calculator charged and ready.
+- If you are taking a test that allows the use of a calculator (e.g., ACT or SAT), have your calculator charged and ready.

 - Use a desktop or laptop computer or tablet with a camera and microphone for your remote proctoring session.